CarolineDataScientest/Analysis-and-Reporting-Project-for-Outsourced-Call-Center/README.md

 This dashboard has made it possible to centralize key indicators for rapid and informed decision-making by regional management.
 The prioritization of data ensures a focus on the essentials, while offering the possibility to explore details at the operational level.

+## Files to download

+Here are the important files available in this project:

+  * [Power BI analysis report](./CarolineDevredPowerBi.pbix): Power BI source file for visualization.
+  * [Analysis report in PDF](./CarolineDevredPowerBi.pdf): PDF file for direct visualization.
+  * [Readme in French](./README.fr.md): README for French speakers.

+You can download these files directly from the GitHub repository.